 The Problem: Vinyl Strapping

 If the vinyl strapping on your patio furniture has become worn or broken, consider a vinyl strap repair or replacement kit.
 Many of them come with everything you need to provide a quick fix.
 As long as the frame of the furniture is still fine, you can patch it up and get more use out of it without having to search for a whole new piece.
-At Chair Care Patio, you can find kits for 1.5-inch vinyl, 2-inch vinyl, and 2-inch textured vinyl that include a 200 roll of vinyl wrap, a rotary punch, utility shears, 200 rivets, measuring tape, and rubber palm gloves.
+At Patio Furniture Supplies, you can find replacement kits for 1.5-inch vinyl, 2-inch vinyl, and 2-inch textured vinyl that include a 200 roll of vinyl wrap, a rotary punch, utility shears, 200 rivets, measuring tape, and rubber palm gloves.
 Even if you do not have a basic tool kit, you should be able to find everything you need to make the repair.
 If you already have the additional tools you need, you can also purchase the vinyl strap alone.
-At Chair Care Patio, you'll also find replacement slings for your other chairs, miscellaneous parts for your furniture repairs, and more.
+You'll also find replacement slings for your other chairs, miscellaneous parts for your furniture repairs, and more.

 The Problem: Worn or Faded Cushions